WKatarzyna/todo-list-project/README.md

 # todo-list-project
-Sample web app, created with:
+⌨️ Sample web app.
-HTML,CSS, JavaScript.
+Demonstrating a Todo-list:
+👌 adding tasks;
+👌 editing tasks;
-Demonstrating todo-list, adding, editing and removing items from it.
+👌 removing items from the list.

+1. A project created using the following technologies:
+🎨JavaScript;
+🎨HTML;
+🎨CSS ;
-1. A project created using the following technologies: JavaScript, HTML, CSS without the use of external libraries or duplication of already created software.
+ without the use of external libraries or duplication of already created software.

 2. The project implements functional assumptions: